ameerajayakumar/expert-octo-barnacle-cd-js1/fe1-project-qtripstatic/README.md

 You will understand how to come up with a layout for a given mock-up and start adding each element of this layout one by one.
 You will start off with a basic html file for this page and start constructing the page on top of it.

+These are the files and directories you’ll be working with in this ME

+HTML files to define the structure of

+Landing page - index.html
+Adventures Grid Page - pages/adventures/index.html
+Adventure Details Page - pages/adventures/resort/index.html

+css/styles.css is the main CSS stylesheet you’ll be using for all the 3 web pages. assets folder contains the images needed for the web pages.
+You will not be modifying this folder.
+You’ll only be linking these images in the pages.